Installing Steam Workshop Mods and Maps to your Unturned ServerLast updated: 01/27/21

 unturned folder will be a file called

 WorkshopDownloadConfig.json.
-Just select that file by clicking on the box to the left of the file name, and then click on the "edit" button.
+Select the file and then click on the "Edit" button.

 If this is the first time opening this file, you will see something like the screenshot below.